Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 ## 3rd year, Fall Semester (2016)

-Orals in the summer.
-The summer where nothing worked.
+Primarily because Mauro wanted to get them over with, I was the first of my cohort to take my Orals.
+I knocked them out in the beginning of summer.
+I wish I could say that I also knocked them out of the ballpark; that they were as easy as Quals.
+Sadly, words are hard.

+There was never any chance of me failing Orals, that's not how my program operated.
+My proposal was well written, my slides had a reasonable amount of data, and I knew what I was talking about.
+That's enough to pass.
+Nevertheless, I had a short debrief with Mauro after the event.
+The only sentence I remember was:

+> Praveen says we need to work on your speaking skills, and I agree.

+Speaking isn't a natural skill for me.
+Classic engineer, am I right?
+I'd given a decent number of presentations in high school and undergrad, but I still sucked at them.
+In retrospect there were two obvious reasons why:

+1. Presentations are deceptively difficult.
+I was always underprepared.
+2. I'd never had a tight feedback loop on a presentation.
+Even though I had presented before, I had never put myself in a situation where I could realize my mistakes and practice implementing a solution.

+It wasn't until my favorite class in grad school that I remedied this shortcoming.
+LINK

+### Failures

+The other thing that happened throughout the summer and into early fall was that... **nothing** worked.

+Most of this post focuses on the highlights of grad school, and my successes.
+But there were certainly frustrating days.
+This period was about 100 of them back-to-back.
+Most of the summer was spent trying to show that we could find a subset of Xist-like lncRNAs which had a local, Xist-like effect on epigenetics.
+It was a straightforward and reasonable hypothesis.
+Despite trying dozens of different datasets and variations on that primary hypothesis, I never found any signal strong enough to be confident in.

+Given the success of my preliminary work, this summer was aggravating.
+More importantly, it raised a lot of doubt in myself (_We would find something interesting if I were better at statistics_) and my project (_Kmers might be too simple to uncover anything truly insightful_).
+I'm certain that people with more skill and perseverance than me, working on more high-profile and impactful research than me, have dropped out of PhD programs because they were unfortunate enough to get stuck in this period too long.
+There is certainly an element of luck to these ventures.

+Always remember that; _especially_ when things are going well.

+### No classes

 Fall, the first semester of entirely research.
 Very mundane, but things start to come together.

 Mazeday.
-This was one of a few side projects I now have on github.
+This was one of a few side projects I now have on Github.
 They'll get their own section, but they were critical to my success in a more general sense.
 They're the way I continued to learn.
 * How do you make a webapp?
 * How do you program in a team?
 *